Xiaomi OneVL: One-Step Latent Reasoning and Planning with Vision-Language Explanation: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_results} presents the NAVSIM comparison results.
 Table~\ref{tab:roadwork_results} reports ADE/FDE on ROADWork.
-Table~\ref{tab:impromptu_results} and Table~\ref{tab:impromptu_results_appendix} reports the score on Impromptu.
-Table~\ref{tab:ar1_results} reports the overall results on APR1.
+Table~\ref{tab:impromptu_results} and Table~\ref{tab:impromptu_results_appendix} report the score on Impromptu.
+Table~\ref{tab:ar1_results} reports the overall results on Alpamayo-R1.
 Figure~\ref{fig:teaser} provides a visual overview of all the results.
 We can make the following observations from the results.

 \paragraph{OneVL achieves best performance} Specifically, \OneVL{} achieves 88.84 PDM-score, surpassing the previous supervised finetuned SOTA AdaThinkDrive (86.20) and LaST-VLA (87.30) by +2.64 and +1.54, respectively.
 On ROADWork, \OneVL{} also achieves 12.49 ADE and 28.80 FDE, significantly surpassing the previous SOTA YNet (22.68/80.78), respectively.
-The same pattern is observed on the Impromptu and APR1 datasets.
+The same pattern is observed on the Impromptu and Alpamayo-R1 datasets.
 Besides, \OneVL{} outperforms all AR-based, latent CoT, and notably, explicit CoT baselines.
 This consistent superiority demonstrates the effectiveness of our multimodal auxiliary supervision approach in advancing planning tasks.
-On the APR1 dataset, OneVL underperforms in FDE with a slight margin (7.53 \emph{vs.} 7.42).
+On the Alpamayo-R1 dataset, OneVL underperforms in FDE with a slight margin (7.53 \emph{vs.} 7.42).
 This is expected, as Cosmos-Reason uses RL to further enhance its capabilities.

 \paragraph{Prefill inference matches answer-only prediction speed} On NAVSIM, \OneVL{} with prefill inference achieves 4.46 latency, essentially identical to AR answer-only prediction (4.49s).
 This validates the core efficiency claim of our approach.
 By prefilling latent tokens into the prompt context (which is processed in a single parallel prefill pass), we incur negligible additional latency compared to sequential autoregressive generation of explicit reasoning tokens.
-On ROADWork, Impromptu, and APR1, we observe a similar speed-up effect, where \OneVL{} achieves 4.71s, 4.02s, and 3.23s latency respectively, which are comparable to or even lower than those of answer-only prediction.
+On ROADWork, Impromptu, and Alpamayo-R1, we observe a similar speed-up effect, where \OneVL{} achieves 4.71s, 4.02s, and 3.23s latency respectively, which are comparable to or even lower than those of answer-only prediction.
 In all cases, \OneVL{} inference is much faster than the AR CoT+Answer baseline.